arbor-sim/arbor/doc/morphology.rst

 A *sample tree* defines parent-child relationships between samples.
-It is assumed that neuron morphology can be modelled as a *tree*, that is, starting with a single root sample, the cables that represent dendrites and axons can branch, but branches can not rejoin.
+It is assumed that neuron morphology can be modelled as a *tree*, that is, starting with a single root location, the cables that represent dendrites and axons can branch, but branches can not rejoin.
 Given this assumption, it is possible to represent the tree structure by asigning a parent id to each sample in a list of samples that represent the radius of the cell morphology at a set of locations.